Apache2 => httpd # PHP => php # MySQL Ext => php-mysql # MySQL => mysql-server # SSL Module => mod_ssl # OpenSSL => openssl

 From there, I then have to configure Apache, PHP, MySQL, SSL to then get around to these commands:

 For those of you who want me to write a post about doing a manual install, please comment below.
 Otherwise, here's a right, reliable way to install WordPress using a Bitnami pre-packaged cartridge.

 Register for Amazon Web Services.

 Install this Bitnami marketplace package.

-Once you install WordPress, the login will be found in your Bitnami system logs found in EC2 system logs.
+Once you install WordPress, review your Bitnami system logs found in EC2 system logs.

 Instance Settings > >

 Get System Log to find the auto-generated password.
-This password is what you will use to log into Wordpress Admin.
+This password is what you will use to log into the WordPress Admin.